 Location-independent work opportunities are popping up every day, and more people than ever want to join the growing number of remote workers and digital nomads.
 Last year alone was a massive year for remote work and digital nomadism.
 According to a 2017 analysis from Global Workplace Analytics, forty percent more U.S. employers offered flexible workplace options than they did in 2010.
 But location-independent work is not restricted to Tech — many professions can make the transition to a remote status.

-As more and more working people discover the freedom and flexibility a remote work lifestyle has to offer, it is unlikely that this trend will slow down in 2018.
+As more and more working people discover the freedom and flexibility a remote work lifestyle has to offer, it is unlikely that this trend will slow down.